Adoption or Placement

 To Sir, with love.
 Just like the 60s movie, we love our Sir.
 A 14 year-old registered Lipizzan gelding, Sir has had very little training.
 He is most familiar with the lunge line.
 He can be very hot but handles well for the farrier and basic grooming tasks.
 Even with these challenges, we think the perfect home for our Sir is out there.
 Could he be your Sir, with love?

 When we first rescued Hope and Faith, they were ill and in need of some good health care and loving attention.
-These two are now up for adoption as a pair and may be available to be adopted separately.
+Hope has found her new home.
+Faith is still available.

 Faith is smaller and brawny.
 She is a bit more standoffish unless there is a carrot present—and then she comes running.
 She has fully recovered from her illness and has a clean bill of health.
 Along with eating, Faith’s favorite activity is being ridden outside.

-Is your barn the forever home for Hope or Faith or both?
-If you have questions about adopting this dynamic duo as a pair or individually, please reach out to us.
+Is your barn Faith's forever home?
+If you have questions about adopting this mare, please reach out to us.

 Mona in Maryland - Adopted